newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

                 Liquid lead custom density

-- lbh15 gives also the possibility to add brand new properties to liquid metal objects.
-For instance, let's implement a property that is just the double of the temperature in :code:`<execution_dir>/custom_lbh15/properties.py`:
+- lbh15 gives also the possibility to add new properties to the liquid metal objects.
+For instance, let's implement a property that is simply the double of the temperature in :code:`<execution_dir>/custom_lbh15/properties.py`:

   .. code-block:: python